portlandcodeschool/jsi/_posts/00-06-01-express.md

 In order to connect to your new server, you'll have to open your web browser and point it to your computer at port 9000 by entering `localhost:9000` into your address bar.
 When you do that, you should see a bunch of information about the connection come up in your terminal.
 At this point, the browser will wait for a response for a whlie, and eventually time out.
 Before that happens, we can give the browser some data.
 Try entering in some HTML to see what happens.
 When you're done, you can use control-d (not command-d) to tell the client you're all done sending information.

 <aside>
-**HTTP Keep-Alive**
+<h3>HTTP Keep-Alive</h3>

-Run `nc -kl 9000`, which keeps netcat running after sending a response.
+Run <pre>nc -kl 9000</pre>, which keeps netcat running after sending a response.
 Play around with sending responses to your browser this way.

 HTTP Keep-Alive allows a browser to keep a connection to a server and issue multiple HTTP requests over one TCP connection.
 This optimization improves performance.
 </aside>